-The California Family Rights Act (CRFA) has aimed to ensure employees with a right to a temporary leave from employment to care for children and medical needs.
+The California Family Rights Act (CRFA) has aimed to ensure employees with a right to a temporary leave from employment.
+The CFRA allows eligible employees to take up to 12 weeks of unpaid, job-protected leave during a 12-month period for the following reasons:

 According to CACI 2600 to establish this claim of refusing to grant family care or medical leave, or refusing to return to the same or a comparable job when the family care or medical leave ended the plaintiff must prove all of the following elements: